Jarmos-san/resets.css/README.md

 ## Usage Terms & Conditions

 The project is licensed under the terms & conditions (T&Cs) for the MIT license.
-So, you free to use, distribute, copy, modify & such with the contents of this repository in whatever manner you want to.
-The caveat is, your usage should adhere to the T&Cs of the MIT license.
+So, you are free to use, distribute, copy and modify the contents of this repository in whatever manner you want to.
+The caveat is, that your usage should adhere to the T&Cs of the MIT license.

 For more information on the licensing T&Cs, feel free to refer to the